pre-commit/action/README.md

 Hopefully in the future when `actions` matures the yaml can be simplified.

-### using this action in private repositories
+### Support for Private Repositories

-this action also provides an additional behaviour when used in private repositories.  when configured with a github token, the action will push back fixes to the pull request branch.
+This action also provides an additional behaviour when used in private repositories.
+When configured with a GitHub token, the action will push back fixes to the pull request branch.

-here's an example configuration for that (use the template above except for the `pre-commit` action):
+Here's an example configuration for that (use the template above except for the `pre-commit` action):

 ```yaml